Applications for a wide range of dewatering and thickening applications for fibrous and biological paper industry sludges

 - Small footprint due to compact design

-The ANDRITZ sludge screw press is designed for high throughput and for high dryness requirements.
+The ANDRITZ Sludge Screw Press SCS is designed for high throughput and for high dryness requirements.
 It utilizes a conical shaft and a decreasing pitch of flights on the screw to dewater sludge through a reinforced screen basket.
 Backpressure is automatically controlled at the discharge end to prevent blockage and achieve the highest dryness content even with changing sludge characteristics.
 The addition of a shaft dewatering zone at the end and optional steam heating can bring the sludge dryness up to 70%.

 - Single-line solution with a throughput up to 180 t/d